ProDataMan/ansible-best-practices-windows/labs/inventory/index_new.md

 In the VS Code Explorer pane:

-1. Right Click in the explorer pane
+1. Right Click on the `ansible-working` repo in the explorer pane
 1. Select `New File`
 1. Name the new file 'inventory_vars.yml'
 1. Paste the code below into the file